- Books, Literature, and Writing»

 The next day I received a short and unapologetic reply: "The article has been removed."

-No explanation, no "Sincerely yours," not even "Best wishes."
-Fine, I'll take what I can get.
-At least they responded quickly and did what I've asked them to do.
+No explanation, no apology, no "Sincerely yours," not even "Best wishes."
+But at least they responded quickly and did what I've asked them to do.

 Not All Thieves Are Created Equal

-After the initial shock wore off, I considered my options.
-To track and pursue every violator would take up so much time, and I would rather be writing than chasing people who steal my writing.
-But to do nothing would mean encouraging the thieves, implicitly supporting the rampant plagiarism online, not to mention losing traffic and ranking.
+I'd rather be writing but to do nothing seems wrong too.
+It would mean encouraging the thieves, implicitly supporting the rampant plagiarism online, not to mention losing traffic and Google ranking...

 What to Do When Someone Steals Your Content